digbmc/reactor-jct/nuclear-disasters.md

 As a result, the boy had to undergo 16 operations between 1974 and 1978, including numerous skin grafts and castration.
 The man was sentenced to five years in prison. [^7]

-.ve-media wc:Strahler CS137.jpg caption = "137CS radioactive source/emitter"
+.ve-media wc:Strahler_CS137.jpg caption = "137 Cesium radioactive source/emitter"

 #### <a id="Tammiku-Stolen-Source">Tammiku Stolen Source</a>